The Legacy of Heidegger, the Statesman

 When thinking on the legacy of Heidegger, the Statesman, we are, of course, thinking of the legacy of a certain characterization of the German philosopher Martin Heidegger — specifically, his legacy as a political philosopher.
 This characterization does not appear to be too uncommon throughout the respective academic literature.
 Perhaps Leo Strauss had prepared for this.
 After all, he is the one who is most likely to be mainly responsible for popularizing the question of Heidegger’s commitment to the political, outright.
 However, and despite this, it is perhaps the Russian Political Strategist Aleksandr Dugin who firstly comes to mind, and today especially, when considering such a legacy.
 Yet, where Dugin stands within the story of Heidegger’s legacy as a political philosopher is yet to be decided.

 In order to place Dugin within the legacy of Heidegger, the Statesman, as strange as this may seem, we have to first decide upon the relationship between Dugin as a political strategist, and his own theory.
-That is, we have to decide if Dugin has simply announced Heidegger’s da sein as the object of a new political theory, or if he himself is also an activist of his Fourth Political Theory.
+That is, we have to decide if Dugin has simply announced Heidegger’s da sein as the subject of a new political theory, or if he himself is also an activist of his Fourth Political Theory.
 Coming to such a decision may seem overly easy — we may want to say that Dugin, of course, is an activist of his own Fourth Political Theory.
 However, there is good reason for deciding otherwise.
 This article has been written with the intention of pursuing the legacy of Heidegger, the Statesman.
 In order to do so, we must firstly consider the relationship between Dugin and Fourth Political Theory.
 This relationship takes priority within the pursuit of this article.
 This is on account of the popularity which Dugin’s announcement of Fourth Political Theory was received with.

 Part 1, Fourth Political Theory

 Now, in considering the relationship between Dugin and his Fourth Political Theory, we must, at first, remember that Dugin has firmly placed himself within the position of the omniscient world observer of either sociology, and/or of scientific anthropology.
 As such, his being is as a scientist; and we can be sure of this.
 Certainly, when he calls for his multiculturalism, he sits in that position.
 In doing so (that is, in accounting for the multiplicity of cultures), Dugin is committing himself to the idea that each culture has their own inherent truth — that is, to the idea that truth is relative.
-Specifically, he champions for “the unique Russian truth”, and this is, decidedly, a very unHeideggerian commitment.
+Specifically, he champions for “the unique Russian truth”.
 Inasmuch, we can make quite a dramatic claim about Dugin, himself.
-Insofar as liberal political activity is preoccupied with the security of individual or group beliefs by way of securing the rights of those individuals or groups, we can thus venture out to call Dugin a liberal.
+Insofar as liberal political activity is preoccupied with the security of individual or group beliefs by way of securing the rights of those individuals or groups, we can thus venture out to call Dugin an identity politics liberal.
 Of course, I do understand that this is most likely a shocking claim.
 Anyone championing for liberal economic policy, liberal immigration policy, or a mixing of the cultures and races in some capacity, would surely understand Dugin as an opponent.
 From those positions, and insofar as Dugin champions for something of a separate but equal multiculturalism, most opponents would understand him as an ethno-nationalist.
 We might categorize these objections to Dugin as the liberal critique, or the critique from the Left.
 And yet, it is precisely because Dugin champions for rights so much (in his case, the right for minority cultures who are jeopardized by globalization to continue into the future) that the spirit of the Right can equally align with those provocateurs who name him “the most dangerous thinker today”.

 Of course, outside of the question of Dugin’s relationship to Fourth Political Theory, we can sympathize with the apparent intentions behind Dugin’s separate but equal multiculturalism.
-Surely globalization demands critical attention?
+Surely globalization demands critical attention “no”?
 It would be a shame if the world were to be consumed by American imperialism via market economics — that is to say, it would be a great loss if the world were consumed by a commodity culture.
 Without a doubt, the spirit of the Right is well-equipped for a critique of such imperialism and such cultures.
 Therefore, let us sympathize with those who champion for “the unique Russian truth”, as Dugin does.
 But let us beware in doing so.
 Let us sympathize without taking up relativism into our own philosophical constitution.
 After all, if we are honest with ourselves, then there can be no doubt as to the reality of our own world.
 The evidence for such reality is the very appearance of the world.
 If there was no reality to this world, then no activity could be made to effectively contend with it.
 This holds whether you live in a world defined by the incomplete explanations of the Big Bang, or whether you go further with a more comprehensive language of God.
 Consider that even in denouncing religion, you are still a creation of God — are you not?
 Because for a Christian, you surely are; this should be no surprise.
 It is the nature of the world that we all live in the same world, together — no matter if, whether or not, our world is solely described by physics, or if supplanted with the occult objects of the Christian doctrine.
 Look around you, at the very location in which you are reading this article.
 Surely your descriptions of the various phenomena (whatever they may be) have a basis in reality.
 Relativism simply does not cohere with our experience.
 Therefore, we must admit that relativism exists only as a political handicap.
 However, this handicap persists only for as long as we hold onto the metaphysics which have been recorded within Enlightenment literature and maintained by way of liberal values.
 Let us keep that thought in mind, as we proceed.

 Of course, what has been argued for here is also, admittedly, quite a shame.
-It is unfortunate that Dugin, as a political strategist, does not represent a political theory which takes Heidegger’s da sein as its object.
+It is unfortunate that Dugin, as a political strategist, does not represent a political theory which takes Heidegger’s da sein as its subject.
 Because, despite all of the critics, there is value in a cult of personality.
 And, of course, Dugin nearly fits the bill.
 His position within history, as the premier Russian philosopher at the time of the collapse of the USSR, makes him well suited for being that personality.
 But, of course, we should always be true to ourselves when looking for personalities to embody our values.
 If we honor those values, then we must place personality second; otherwise, we risk confounding the values with the personality.
-Therefore, for those of us standing with the hopes of something resembling a Fourth Political Theory — that is, a political theory which takes Heidegger’s da sein as its object — then we must let Dugin fall to critique.
+Therefore, for those of us standing with the hopes of something resembling a Fourth Political Theory — that is, a political theory which takes Heidegger’s da sein as its subject— then we must let Dugin fall to critique.
 And we must do this, despite that in Dugin’s absence, we are presented with a void.